The families were from an area in Germany known as the

 Jochim had a sister Antje, who married Heinrich Möller and came to the United

-States arriving in December 1847 and having to stay in St. Louis until spring.
+States arriving in New Orleans in December 1847 and having to stay in St. Louis until spring.

-Jochim and Catharina came to the United States in 1853, aboard the SS Washington.
+Jochim and Catharina came to the United States in 1853 aboard the Bark Washington.
+They

-Peter and Bertha came to the United States in 1856, aboard the Louis Napoleon.
-The Schneekloth
+Peter and Bertha came to the United States in 1856 aboard the Louis Napoleon.
+They left

 River to St. Louis and finally Davenport, Iowa.
-The Wieses sailed from Hamburg
+The Wiese family sailed from Hamburg

 to New York City.
 All the families were farmers living in generally the same